cjacker/opensource-toolchain-fpga/README.md

 make PREFIX=/usr CHIPDB_SUBDIR="icestorm"
 make install
 ```
-For **ECP5**, you should build and install 'trellis' and for **GOWIN LittleBee**, you should build and install 'apicula'.
+For **ECP5**, you should build and install 'trellis' and for **GOWIN LittleBee**, it is 'apicula'.

 **Build and install nextpnr with different backends**

-Up to this tutorial written, the latest release of nextpnr is '0.2', you can download the tarball release or use git codes from 'https://github.com/YosysHQ/nextpnr'.
+Up to this tutorial written, the latest release of nextpnr is '0.2', you can download a tarball release or use git codes from 'https://github.com/YosysHQ/nextpnr'.
 Here I enable Lattice Nexus/ECP5/iCE40 and GOWIN LittleBee support, Up to now, the iCE40 series, ECP5 series and GOWIN LittleBee series have the best support from Nextpnr.

 ```
 cmake . -DARCH="generic;ice40;nexus;ecp5;gowin" -DICEBOX_DATADIR=/usr/share/icestorm -DTRELLIS_LIBDIR=/usr/lib/trellis